gdeditzyt/loginPage/README.md

 # loginPage
-This a simple ui design for a login page with glass effect.
+This is a simple UI design for a login page with a glass effect.

+Creator - Gobinda Das